sickozell/SickozellMM/README.md

 # **Sickozell plugin for 4ms metamodule**

-SickozellMM is a 4ms metamodule porting of SickoCV plugin for VCV rack.
+SickozellMM is a 4ms metamodule port of SickoCV plugin for VCV rack.

 It is built to work with metamodule firmware v2.0 (not tested with previous)